MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 - Request MPR (RMPR)

-  - Used to define the access control policy (authentication, authorization, and action) for Create, Read, Update, or Delete (CRUD) operations against resources.
+  - Used to define the access control policy (authentication, authorization, and action) for Create, Read, Update, or Delete (CRUD) operations against resources,
-  - Applied when a CRUD operation is issued against a target resource in MIM.
+  - Applied when a CRUD operation is issued against a target resource in MIM, and
   - Scoped by the matching criteria defined in the rule, that is, to which CRUD requests the rule applies.

 - Set Transition MPR (TMPR)
   - Use to define policies regardless of how the object entered the current state represented by the Transition Set.
 Use TMPR to model entitlement policies.
-  - Applied when a resource enters or leaves an associated set.
+  - Applied when a resource enters or leaves an associated set, and
   - Scoped to the members of the set.

 > [!NOTE]